mrilikecoding/StreamPoseML/docs/source/index.rst

 1. **Python Package**: A library for pose extraction, dataset creation, and model training
 2. **Web Application**: A full-featured web app for real-time pose classification

+This documentation is organized by use case.
+If you're primarily interested in:

+- Using the **Python Package** for data processing and model training, focus on the "Getting Started", "Workflows", "StreamPoseML Package Reference", and "Examples" sections.
+- Deploying the **Web Application** for real-time classification, focus on the "Web Application" section.

 Features
 --------